Brionjv/Miitopia-Save-Editor/README.md

 - Edit Mii : name, war cry, class and his stats, mii relationships
 - Unlock all class
 - Unlock things in encyclopedia
-- Unlock villa, dragon and class (with some risks)
+- Unlock villa, dragon and class and some other things

 # Releases :
 https://github.com/Brionjv/Miitopia-Save-Editor/releases